zng-ui/zng/TODO/_current.md

     - https://rust-lang.github.io/api-guidelines/necessities.html#crate-and-its-dependencies-have-a-permissive-license-c-permissive
     - winit only uses apache like us, so we are good?

+* Review prebuild distribution.
+    - Is it going to download the binary?

 * Use `cargo release` to publish.
     - Need to exclude examples and tests crates.
     - Set `PUBLISH_GRACE_SLEEP=61` to avoid crates.io limits.